tensor4all/tensor4all.github.io/index.md

 ![](tci.svg)

-This website collects information from the tensor4all group which is working on tensor network methods.
+This website collects information from the tensor4all group which is working on tensor network methods based on tensor cross interpolation (TCI) and related tensor learning algorithms such as quantics/quantized tensor trains.

 ## Literature

 A pedagogical introduction to tensor network methods, which includes an overview of the existing literature and also new algorithms, can be found in:

-> Yuriel Núñez Fernández, Marc K. Ritter, Matthieu Jeannin, Jheng-Wei Li, Thomas Kloss, Thibaud Louvet, Satoshi Terasaki, Olivier Parcollet, Jan von Delft, Hiroshi Shinaoka, and Xavier Waintal, [arXiv:2407.02454](https://arxiv.org/abs/2407.02454).
+> Yuriel Núñez Fernández, Marc K. Ritter, Matthieu Jeannin, Jheng-Wei Li, Thomas Kloss, Thibaud Louvet, Satoshi Terasaki, Olivier Parcollet, Jan von Delft, Hiroshi Shinaoka, and Xavier Waintal, "Learning tensor networks with tensor cross interpolation: new algorithms and libraries", [arXiv:2407.02454](https://arxiv.org/abs/2407.02454).

 Please check the [reference](reference.html) page for more information on TCI and quantics tensor trains.